Jackychen88/SAP/README.md

 # SAP
-Just used for implements the old PGM to another clint of SAP
+Just used to implements the old program to another new client of SAP